KRFOSS/kali-docs/installation/btrfs/index.md

 - - -

-3. When prompted, pause the installation and switch to the second VT via "Ctrl + Alt + 2"
+3. When prompted, pause the installation and switch to the second VT via `Ctrl + Alt + F2`.

 ![](btrfs-g-09-cli.png)